manu-gibst/healthKare/README.md

 ### Challenges
 - **Bad architecture**.
 My inexperience in a new framework resulted in a poor architecture and lack of component based design.
 I started really to understand Vue.js only towards the end of development.
 - **Network difficulties**.
 During the development I stumbled upon problems of working with HTTPS protocol.
-For example I couldn't connect to backend because it had HTTP protocol, so I had to use *ngrok* and then later *Vercel*.
+For example I couldn't connect to backend because it had HTTP protocol, so I had to use *ngrok* and then later *AWS EC2 with Route 53*.
 - **JavaScript issues**.
 It was very hard to find errors with JavaScript, it is far better to use TypeScript.
 ### Limitations
 - **Background worker**.
 Unfortunately, it is impossible to implement background worker to track accelerometer without going into native implementations.